Please note that Tapas no longer supports Internet Explorer.

 “He’s panicking about it, so I came to help sort things out.”

-"I am not panicking.
-I've got everything ready to flee in case I'm about to be thrown in prison for a wrongful investigation!"
+“I am not panicking.
+I’ve got everything ready to run in case I get thrown in prison for something I didn’t do!”

 “As you can see, this is what I’m dealing with.
 Also, the word you want is ‘wrongful conviction,’ Luke.”